-Energy cost and efficiency at Boston University are routinely assessed and evaluated by Facilities Management & Planning.
-Two groups, the Finance & Administration and Building Automation Systems (BAS) departments, are proactive, methodical, and disciplined in its approach to managing both energy pricing (Supply Side Management) and consumption (Demand Side Management) for the University.
+At Boston University, energy costs and building efficiency are routinely assessed and evaluated by Facilities Management & Planning.
+Two groups, the Finance & Administration and Building Automation Systems (BAS) departments, are proactive, methodical, and disciplined in their approach to managing both the energy supply cost and building energy consumption for the University.

-The department analyzes, recommends, and implements innovative and sustainable energy technologies based on environmental and economic considerations.
-We collaborate with building occupants, maintenance staff, project managers, professors, student organizations, and the Sustainability Committee’s Energy Conservation Working Group, to improve energy efficiency in our buildings without compromising the occupants’ comfort and operational requirements.
+The BAS department analyzes, recommends, and implements innovative and sustainable energy technologies to optimize efficiency in the University’s buildings.
+We collaborate with building occupants, maintenance staff, project managers, professors, student organizations, and the Sustainability Committee’s Energy Conservation Working Group to improve energy efficiency in our buildings while maintaining the occupants’ comfort and operational requirements.
 In collaboration with Finance & Administration, the BAS department has developed a long-term plan of energy efficiency projects with the goal of reducing University energy consumption 10% by the end of fiscal year 2017.